ElvisWang2010/WROFE-2025/README.md

     <td colspan="2">
       <h3>Why We Chose This Motor</h3>
       <p>
-        The motor offers an excellent power-to-weight ratio, producing up to 120 W while weighing only 17.5 g.
-        Its high 3450 KV ensures fast acceleration and responsiveness, ideal for competition use.
+Since this was our first time in the competition, we wanted to focus on learning and keep costs low.
+Rather than buying a new motor, we decided to reuse an existing one, turning it into a learning opportunity.
+At the same time, we chose to redesign the drivetrain, not because the motor didn’t fit, but to personalize the robot and make it our own.
+The motor wasn’t the fastest nor was it the most powerful, but its 17.5 g weight kept the robot light, and 120 W of power drove the system reliably.
+Its 3450 KV rating provided enough speed, and the low internal resistance helped maintain efficiency.
+The compact size and 1.5 mm shaft line up with our gears, and the 12-slot stator with multipole rotor delivered smooth torque for better control.
+It wasn’t the “best” motor available, but reusing it let us learn, save money, and create a robot that reflected our ideas in our first competition.
       </p>
       <h3>Real-World Notes</h3>
       <p>
         Testing showed smooth acceleration with minimal heat buildup.
 Its compact design fit tightly in the chassis, reducing drivetrain losses and maintaining reliability through repeated runs.
+Although not our ideal pick, it was definitely not much of a hinderance.
+We never believed that we could outmatch our experienced competitors, and came to see that this was more than just a competition, it was a chance to learn and face unique challenges as a team.
       </p>
     </td>
   </tr>